-Phil is an Associate Professor in the Section of Geo-Engineering.
+Phil is a Professor in the Section of Geo-Engineering.
 He leads the department theme in Geothermal Science and Engineering.
 His research is into complex coupled processes in the geotechnical arena.
 He focuses on the impacts on soils / geomaterials of various processes including heat, moisture and contaminant movement, including practical applications such as geothermal energy, slope stability and radioactive waste disposal.
 He teaches on the undergraduate Soil Mechanics course (CTB2310) and the postgraduate Numerical Modelling in Geo-Engineering course (CIE4366).
 He is always looking for high quality PhD students or collaborators to work with him on current or new research projects.

 - Coupled numerical modelling in geomaterials: thermo-hydro-chemical-gas-mechanical

 - Scientific computer programming, including parallel computer algorithms

 Phil's research interests lie in the computational modelling of complex coupled mechanistic processes in geomaterials.
 He has worked on a number of practical applications, geo-energy, slope stability under varying environmental conditions, radioactive waste disposal and sustainability.
 For example his research work includes numerical simulation of the performance of a Prototype Nuclear Waste Repository which uses a multi-level barrier system, including materials with complex behaviour, such as bentonitic clays.
 He is interested in the uncertainties and heterogeneity exhibited by geomaterials and how this effects behaviour and the collection/analysis of data.

 - EPOS-NL. € 7.3m, funded by NWO.
 2019-2029.
 Phil is leading the scientific investigation of the campus geothermal well.